 The Act is intended to address wrongdoing that could seriously impact the public’s confidence in the integrity of the public service.
 It is not intended to address matters of a personal nature, such as individual harassment complaints.
 While harassment is a serious matter, it is generally not considered wrongdoing under the Act.

-Note: The Treasury Board Secretariat Policy on Harassment Prevention and Resolution, the Directive and other supporting tools provide measures to address retaliatory acts as a result of having made an individual harassment complaint.
+Note: The Treasury Board Secretariat Directive on the Prevention and Resolution of Workplace Harassment and Violence and other supporting tools provide measures to address retaliatory acts as a result of having made an individual harassment complaint.

 What constitutes a protected disclosure?